miramo1/Spy-Vs-Reddit/README.md

 * <h1>DISCUSSION</h1>

 1. Project does not take into account sentiment and context when scraping tickers.
 "I think SO-SO Corp is terrible, but I think THIS-AND-THAT Inc. is a gem!"
 In this case, both tickers would be picked up by the Trie.
-Although negative sentiment mentions are rare, and most likely don't have a tangible effect on the data, their existence must be taken into account.
+Although negative sentiment mentions are rare, and most likely don't have a tangible effect on the data, their existence should still be acknowledged.

       <code>Proposed remedy - Incorporate LLM to interpret sentiment and context in order to omit negative sentiment tickers.
 Might need new graphics card?</code>